thecodenomad/pyneurobik/NEUROBIK_PROTOTYPE.md

 - Validate podman installed; fail gracefully if not.
 - Questionary TUI: Interactive checkbox list for selecting items to download (use questionary.checkbox to avoid complex async UI).
 Only shows models that haven't been downloaded yet (no confirmation file exists); OCI items always shown.
 - Support multiple models: Downloads all selected models; creates symlink `default-model.gguf` in models directory (parent of default model's confirmation file) pointing to the specified default_gguf model or first model if not specified (relative path for portability).
 Each model has its own confirmation file; a provider confirmation file (.neurobik-ready in the models directory) is created when any model is downloaded.
+- **Relink Option**: `--relink-default-gguf` flag updates the default GGUF symlink based on current config without downloading anything.
+Validates that target model exists; fails if `default_gguf` is specified but no models are configured; does nothing if neither `default_gguf` nor models are configured.
 - Create confirmation files after symlinking; basic error handling, logging, and fancy ASCII art messages.
 - Output default model path on completion; overall progress bars, structured logging (e.g., loguru).
 - Support NixOS integration: flake.nix for packaging, dev.nix for development environment.